isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-operated-by-21vianet.md

 ### <a name="skype-for-business-online-features-across-office-365-standalone-plans"></a>Recursos do Skype for Business online nos planos autônomos do Office 365

-A tabela a seguir exibe os planos do Office 365 que incluem o serviço SharePoint Online, mas nem todos os planos oferecem suporte a todos os recursos do SharePoint.
-A tabela a seguir mostra se um recurso está disponível em um plano.
+The following table lists Office 365 plans that include the SharePoint Online service, but not all plans support all SharePoint features.
+The following table shows whether a feature is available in a plan.

 > [!NOTE]
 > - A versão do Office 365 operado pela 21Vianet do Office 365 é específica da China.
-> - Usuários licenciados do Plano Autônomo 2 do Skype for Business online receberão o cliente básico do Skype for Business, não o cliente completo do Skype for Business.
-Se quiser que os usuários tenham o cliente do Skype for Business, será necessário atualizá-los para uma licença que o inclua, como uma licença do Enterprise.
-Para implantar o cliente do Skype for Business para seus usuários, confira [Implantar o cliente do Skype for Business no Office 365](https://docs.microsoft.com/SkypeForBusiness/set-up-skype-for-business-online/deploy-the-skype-for-business-client-in-office-365).
+> - Skype for Business Online Standalone Plan 2 licensed users will get the Skype for Business Basic client, not the full Skype for Business client.
+If you want users to have the Skype for Business client, you will need to upgrade them to a license that includes it, such as an Enterprise-based license.
+To deploy the Skype for Business client to your users, see [Deploy the Skype for Business client in Office 365](https://docs.microsoft.com/SkypeForBusiness/set-up-skype-for-business-online/deploy-the-skype-for-business-client-in-office-365).

 ||||
 |:-----|:-----|:-----|